olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 	`cd nsd-commercial-paper`
 	`source ./env-org-mts`
 	`./org-generate-crypto.sh`

+Here the first command `source env-org-<name>` loads the environment variables into the current (terminal) session in order to subsequent scripts use the necessary environment.
+The second command `./org-generate-crypto.sh` uses the loaded environment and generates crypto material by using Hyperledger Fabric utilities for current organization (which is defined by `THIS_ORG` environment variable).
+Finally this script starts a web-server (container) mapped to port 8080 which provisions the node's TLS and MSP sertificates thus allowing nodes securely communicate with each other.
+The blockchain components are not started by this script.

+*Note: It's not completely necessary to generate crypto-material for all organizations to start.
+You may add organizations one by one.
+See section **Adding new organization** then.*

 After that the main org (NSD) starts the blockchain network, adds the members one by one and creates *common*, *depository* and bilateral and trilateral channels: